jwong923/portfolio-py-customer-seg/README.md

-# portfolio project: customer segmentation by pca and k-means clustering:
+# Portfolio project: customer segmentation by pca and k-means clustering:

 It is best to view the notebook on Kaggle: https://www.kaggle.com/jenniewong/customer-segmentation-by-pca-and-k-mean-clustering